 It is lightweight, inexpensive, and super easy to make.
 Without much time and effort, you will have the perfect solar power supply that will reduce your electricity bills and, even better, helps save the environment.

 In this guide, you will learn how to make the perfect generator for yourself and what its benefits are, along with a list of components you will need.
 Keep reading to know how to build a solar generator.

 What is a Solar Generator?

-A solar generator is one of the best alternatives for electric power supply.
+A solar generator is one of the best alternatives for an electric power supply.
 It is a low-maintenance power station that uses photovoltaic cells to convert solar energy into usable power.

 While saving the environment, a solar generator helps you get clean electricity as well.
 It enables you to save time, energy, and money, all at the same time.
 Therefore, it is a very beneficial addition to your home.